Who’s Been Fiddling with My Mind?

 When it comes to music, I am an amateur in many regards.
-I signed up for a violin class in first grade and took lessons.
+I signed up for a violin class and took lessons.
 After about a month, the teacher met with my parents and begged them to pull me from that class.

 He said, “Out of deep respect for music, this boy should not play the violin.”